barzansaeedpour/predicting-bounding-boxes-for-image-detection/README.md

 # Predicting Bounding Boxes for Object Detection

-In this repository we use tensorflow hub pretrained modules to detect objects in images and draw bounding boxes around the detected objects using the oputpus.
+In this repository we use tensorflow hub pretrained modules to detect objects in images and draw bounding boxes around the detected objects using the outputs.

 ## Table of Contents